mlafleur/mlafleur.github.io/_posts/2015-09-14-edge-zoom-level.md

 ---
-Title: Edge Zoom Level
+title: Edge Zoom Level
-Excerpt: >
+excerpt: >
   I recently ran into a odd problem where the Edge browser's default zoom level got stuck at 80%.
 This is how I fixed it.
 Full disclosure, this happened on an Insider build.
 As I signed up to eat this dog food, I can't really complain when it tastes like... well, dog food.
-Tags:
+tags:
   - Dog Food
   - Edge
   - Windows